arvinemadi/Selected-Leetcodes/README.md

 ## Leetcode 329 - Longest Increasing Path in a Matrix - Hard
 Although it seems similar but it is a much easier problem compared the previous two problems, 300 and 354.
 This can be solved by normal dynamic programming.

+## Leetcode 1279 - Number of Ships in a Rectangle - Hard
+Interesting question.
+The trick is to cut down each rectangle into a smaller 2x2 rectangles and do recursion.
+Order complexity: O(logn x logm)